scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 It is a Python project that depends on many other scientific Python projects.
 It is designed to study, among other things, dependencies and interactions between the Scientific Python technologies and communities.
-Our goal is for BigBang to providing a new means for these communities to engage in scientific self-management.
+Our goal is for BigBang to provide a new means for these communities to engage in scientific self-management.

 Email data collection